Hook Story Offer - Formula

 v.
 Email Marketing

-• Email 1: The hook and a promise to share the solution in an upcoming email.
+• Email 1: Start with a strong hook in storytelling, grab your reader’s attention, and promise to reveal the solution in the next email.

-• Email 2: Story of how the solution was found and an introduction to the solution.
+• Email 2: Share how the solution was discovered, and introduce it to your audience in a relatable way.

 vi.
 Business or Self-development Books